Origins: Why Tenderness

 Our wise and gentle counselor helped us over some of our humps.
 Fortunately, around the same time Bob started a masters degree program in conflict resolution, and we both got the benefit of collaborating on written assignments that analyzed our own conflict patterns.

 We were making progress.
-By the end of our second year together, Cheryl asked if we were ready to plan a wedding.
+Before the end of our second year together, Cheryl asked if we were ready to plan a wedding.
 Bob said he wasn’t, but was optimistic that we were making steady progress toward that level of commitment.
 You can imagine how well that went over.

 We dove head first into learning mode.
 We continued our other readings.
 (A number of helpful books will be mentioned in these pages and will be in listed under RESOURCES: BOOKS on this website and also in our bibliography once the book is published.)
 We attended several relationship growth workshops.
 We talked, and talked some more.